-You are about to be on the road trip of a lifetime, cruising along the highway with your friends, and can't wait to see America as it was meant to be experienced – on the open road.
-Even better, you have an amazing rental car, and you have placed all your favorite road trip songs on your playlist.
+You are about to be on the road trip of a lifetime and can't wait to experience America on the open road.
+You have an amazing rental car, and you have placed all your favorite road trip songs on your playlist.

-You queue up the playlist, high-five your friends, and start your engine.
-Little do you know that soon you'll be in a car accident with a pickup truck.
-Soon, all you'll be thinking is, “Did I decline a car insurance policy at the rental counter?"
+Little do you know, soon you'll be in a car accident with a pickup truck.
+All you'll be thinking is, “Did I decline a car insurance policy at the rental counter?"
 When you decline such coverage, you are taking on what is referred to as a collision damage waiver.

-While you may be wondering a million different things, the most important question on your mind is probably who pays for a rental car after an accident?
-The question will turn on two separate inquires: who is at the at-fault driver and the level of rental car coverage from the driver's insurance company.
+The most important question on your mind is who pays for a rental car after an accident.
+This depends on who is the at-fault driver and the level of rental car coverage from the driver's car insurance company.

-The answers to these questions will determine who pays for the cost of your rental as well as the expenses related to damage to that vehicle and any other expenses you may incur as a result of the accident.
+The answers to these questions determine who pays for the cost of your rental car damage and any other expenses you may incur as a result of the accident.
 Examples of other expenses could be medical ones related to any injuries you might sustain as a result of the crash.

 First Steps After the Accident

-After you have handled the out-of-pocket expenses, you could then attempt to sue the other driver for compensation.
+After you have handled the out-of-pocket expenses, you could then attempt to sue the other driver for compensation or reimbursement.
 However, if the other driver didn't have insurance in the first place, collecting from them might not be possible.
-If they don't have any assets, there may be nothing from them to recover.
+If they don't have any assets, there may be nothing to recover.

-If you are at fault, then you are responsible for the damages to the rental car and the other driver's vehicle.
-That's where your car insurance coverage will (hopefully) kick in, assuming you have the proper coverage.
+If you are at fault, you are responsible for the damages to the rental car and the other driver's vehicle.
+That's where your car insurance coverage will (hopefully) kick in.
+Assuming you have the proper coverage, your insurance will pay.

 Uninsured Motorist Coverage